tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 SQL Server/购买指南/退费说明_intl_en.md

+# Return Policy

 - Monthly subscription instances are entitled to one full refund per account for an instance returned within 5 days after purchase.
 All other purchases will be partially refunded.
 - Pay-as-you-go instances can be returned, but there will be no refunds.
-You can go to the [DTS Console](https://console.cloud.tencent.com/dts/dss) to return instances.
+Go to [TencentDB for SQL Server console](https://console.cloud.tencent.com/sqlserver) to return instances.

 ## Returning Instances
 - When a monthly subscription instance is returned and its status has changed to **Isolated**, it will no longer generate fees.
+- When a monthly subscription instance is terminated, its IP address is released and the instance becomes inaccessible.
+Any associated read-only instances are also terminated.
-- Once isolated, the monthly subscription instance will be retained for 7 days and cannot be accessed.
-To restore the instance, go to the data subscription list and renew it.
+- When a monthly subscription instance is returned, it will be retained in the recycle bin for 7 days where it cannot be accessed.
+To restore the instance, go to the recycle bin and renew it.
-- When a monthly subscription instance is terminated, its IP resources and subscription data are released and the instance becomes inaccessible.
 - Tencent Cloud reserves the right to reject return requests.
 - Resources purchased during promotions might not be eligible for return.

 ## 5-day Free Returns
-Each account can return **1** monthly subscription data subscription instance within 5 (inclusive) days after purchase with no questions asked.
+- Each account can return **1** TencentDB for SQL Server instance within 5 (inclusive) days after purchase with no questions asked.
-If an order is eligible for 5-day free return, the refund, including cash and trial credits, will be returned to your Tencent Cloud account using the original payment method.
+- You will receive a full refund for the purchase, including the cash amount paid and gift cards used.
 >!
 >- Rebates and vouchers will not be returned.
 >- The full refund will be returned to your Tencent Cloud account.

 ## Standard Returns
 - If you have used up the one-time free return, you can still return **199** monthly subscription instances via console at any time as standard returns.
 - For standard returns, fees for consumed resources will be deducted from the refund.
-The remaining amount, including cash and trial credits, will be returned to your Tencent Cloud account using the original payment method.
+The remaining amount, including cash credits and gift cards, will be returned to your Tencent Cloud account.

 ### Standard Return Policies
 **Refund amount = Current Orders + Future Orders - Consumed Resources Fees**